How Is Alcohol Removed From Beer? The Brewer's Toolkit

 Mouthfeel: The Unsolved Problem

 Alcohol does more than make you drunk.
 It provides body, warmth, and a slight viscous quality that gives beer its mouthfeel.
-Strip it out and the drink can taste thin — "watery" is the most common complaint about mediocre AF beer.
+Strip it out and the drink can taste thin, "watery" being the most common complaint about mediocre AF beer.

 Brewers compensate in several ways: